xhinini/Big-Data_Project-2/README.md

 # Data Description

-**This data set must place at dir: "/fp/data/p1d", and the file name of this csv file must be "train.csv" and "test.csv"!**
+**This data set must place at dir: "/fp/data/p1d", and the file name must be "train.csv" and "test.csv"!**

 The Toxic Comment Text Classification dataset is a large dataset originally released by Jigsaw and Google.
 The data is formatted as a csv file, with each row representing a unique comment.
 The columns in the dataset include id, comment\_text, and other binary labels (0 or 1) indicating whether the comment falls into the respective toxicity category.